IzzyBeraja/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 d69c0150a754        linkextractor:step3   "./main.py"         9 seconds ago       Up 8 seconds0.0.0.0:5000->5000/tcp   linkextractor
 ```

-We can now make an HTTP request in the form `/api/<url>` to talk to this server and fetch the response containing extracted links:
+We can now make an HTTP request in the form `/api/<url>` to talk to this server and fetch the response containing the extracted links:

 ```.term1
 curl -i http://localhost:5000/api/http://example.com/